Semester in Rome without rose-tinted glasses

-Brno has always been popular among students.
-Being home to 5 public and private universities with a student population of 100,000, it has offered a multicultural environment, varied leisure-time options, reliable public transport, and a vivid nightlife.
+Brno is more than just a place to study; it's a vibrant, authentic community where traditional Central European charm meets a progressive, international spirit.Recognized as one of the most popular student cities globally, Brno offers a perfect blend of high-quality education and affordable living.
+Our city has always been popular among students.
+Being home to five public and private universities with a student population of more than 100,000, it offers a multicultural environment, varied leisure-time options, reliable public transport, and a vivid nightlife.

 "I knew Brno was the right fit for me when I first arrived - I was amazed to see the Cathedral of St. Peter and Paul" Anjanette Jianna Umali, International Relations and European Politics